-SPSS version 26.0 was used to analyze the data.
-Due to the normal distribution of data in this study, frequency, percentage, mean, and standard deviation were used to analyze the demographic characteristics of the participants.
-T-tests and ANOVA were used to examine the variations in fundamental nursing competence based on the characteristics of the nursing interns.
+SPSS V.26.0 was used to analyse the data.
+Due to the normal distribution of data in this study, frequency, percentage, mean and SD were used to analyse the demographic characteristics of the participants. t-tests and analysis of variance (ANOVA) were used to examine the variations in fundamental nursing competence based on the characteristics of the nursing interns.
 Pearson's correlation coefficients were calculated to determine the relationships between the variables.
 Multiple linear stepwise regression was conducted to ascertain the factors substantially correlated with core nursing competence.
-The effects of self-efficacy and the clinical learning environment on core nursing competence were investigated using AMOS version 23.0 and structural equation modeling.
+The effects of self-efficacy and the clinical learning environment on core nursing competence were analyzed using structural equation modeling (SEM) with the Analysis of Moment Structures (AMOS) software (version 23.0).
 Modification indices were used to fit the data.
-Furthermore, the mediating role of self-efficacy in the relationship between the clinical practice environment and core nursing competence was examined using bootstrap methods.
-The estimated effect was deemed significant if the 95% bootstrap confidence interval for the mediating effect did not include zero.
-Statistical significance was set at P<0.05.
+Furthermore, the mediating role of selfefficacy in the relationship between the clinical practice environment and core nursing competence was examined using bootstrap methods.
+The estimated effect was deemed significant if the 95% bootstrap CI for the mediating effect did not include zero.
+Statistical significance was set at p<0.05.